ZHANGxin2333/3Dmigoto-Sword/README-EN.md

 2.Respect other's mod work, be nice to use it with only learn and reference purpose.

-3.The MIT LICENSE is only used to protect these code itself,Use these scripts at your own risk.
 # How to use format convert script?

 First, open the mod's .ini file and check the format, if IB file's format is